Super Mario Bros. 3

 Developer Debug Leftovers

-There are some leftover debug routines in the game, though none of them can be accessed without cheat devices or hacking.
+There are some leftover debug routines in the game, but none can be accessed without cheat devices or hacking.

 The walls have eyes!

-The Game Genie code KKKZSPIU activates SMB3's level select and debug mode.
+On Japanese, US and European versions, Game Genie code KKKZSPIU activates a level select and debug mode.

 On the title screen: